-Furthermore, many older adults suffer from chronic health conditions that can make it difficult to garden for long periods of time.
+Many older adults suffer from chronic health conditions that can make it difficult to garden for long periods of time.

-And gardening might just take longer as you get older, especially if you’re new to gardening and don’t already have an established plot.
+Plus, gardening might just take longer as you get older, especially if you’re new to gardening and don’t already have an established plot.